root-project/web/install/index.md

 ## Conda

 For any Linux distribution and MacOS, ROOT is available as a [conda package](https://anaconda.org/conda-forge/root/){:target="_blank"}.
 To create a new conda environment containing ROOT, execute `conda create -c conda-forge --name <my-environment> root`.
-Activate the environment with `source <my-environment>`.
+Activate the environment with `conda activate <my-environment>`.
 More instructions about using the conda package are available in [this blog post](https://iscinumpy.gitlab.io/post/root-conda/).

 Please report any issues with the conda package [here](https://github.com/conda-forge/root-feedstock){:target="_blank"}.